chaizz/vitepress-starter/docs/index.md

   - icon:  💡
     title: Ken Thompson
     details: When in doubt, use brute force.
   - icon:  🛠️
     title: Roy Carlson
     details: The sooner you start to code, the longer the program will take.

+  - icon:  🛠️
+    title: Roy Carlson
+    details: The sooner you start to code, the longer the program will take.

+  - icon:  🛠️
+    title: Roy Carlson
+    details: The sooner you start to code, the longer the program will take.

+  - icon:  🛠️
+    title: Roy Carlson
+    details: The sooner you start to code, the longer the program will take.